AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 * Changing segment predicates
 * Changing destination configurations

-If any of the above actions triggers a violation, that action is prevented from being saved, ensuring that your activated segments continue to comply with data usage policies when being modified.
+If any of the above actions triggers a violation, that action is prevented from being saved and a policy violation message is displayed, ensuring that your activated segments continue to comply with data usage policies when being modified.

 ## Next steps